World premiere: Opening night, 2018 Sundance Film Festival

 First documentary ever to be included in Sundance's NEXT section

-Prizes include Emerging International Filmmakers at Hot Docs, Grand Jury Prize at the Kansas City Film Festival, Award of Distinction at the Lighthouse Film Fest and New Jersey International
+Prizes include Emerging International Filmmakers at Hot Docs, Grand Jury Prize at the Kansas City Film Festival, Best Cinematography at the Oslo Film Festival, Award of Distinction at the Lighthouse Film Fest and New Jersey International

 Theatrical release supported by the Sundance Creative Distribution Fellowship